(con't from Part V)

 It will help to print a copy of this score as this narrative is followed ...

-If your regular tempo for a fugue is an Allegro around quarter note = 136, then you might start the 1st section of this work at a slightly slower, more stately tempo (quarter note = 130) and then step it up to quarter note = 136 moving into the 2nd section and for the rest of the piece.
+If your regular tempo for a fugue is an Allegro around quarter note = 130, then you might start the 1st section of this work at this tempo and then step it up to quarter note = 134 moving into the 2nd section with a return to the 130 tempo for the 3rd section; this will provide contrast, nuance, elasticity, and keep it from sounding mechanical.

-The 1st subject of this Fugue proceeds mostly by step (conjunct motion), enters at the outset in the alto in the somber home key of c minor, and is answered in the tenor, in the dominant, on the 5th scale degree as expected for a subject beginning on the 1st degree of the scale.
+The 1st subject of this Fugue enters at the outset in the alto and is provided with a tonal answer in the tenor, in the dominant key, on the 5th scale degree (as expected for a subject beginning on the 1st degree of the scale).

 As the alto line goes on to play a matching countersubject with the answer, perpetual 8th note motion is created when both lines are combined.

-The music returns smoothly to the home key for the 3rd entry, as expected, which is in the soprano; the 4th entry also follows smoothly in the bass, in the dominant, all in accordance with common practice.
+The music returns by means of a short codetta to the tonic key for the 3rd entry, this time in the soprano; this 3rd line, since it is maintained throughout each subsequent entry, becomes a 2nd countersubject; this is followed by the 4th entry in the bass, in the dominant, all in common practice manner.

-Additional entries follow in the related keys of Eb Major, Bb Major, and f minor before the music returns to the home key for the 2nd section.
+Two more entries follow in the related keys of Bb Major and f minor before the music returns to the home key for the 2nd section; during these entries the first 2 countersubjects take turns entering in the bass; these entries are separated by episodes in 3 voices where the pedal line drops out.

 It's a fact that Herr Bach, the practical work-a-day musician and the greatest fugue writer in history, broke every would-be "rule" at one time or another.